-Top masturbation tips to up your solo game
+Top masturbation tips

 Set the mood.
 Just because you’re having sex on your own, doesn’t mean it should be less special.
 Light some candles, put some music on and slip into some sexy lingerie that makes you feel good.

-A few extra tips for penis owners.
+A few extra tips for penis owners

 Vary the speed and strokes.
 Experiment with different movements, using long twisting strokes from base to tip.

-Self-love for vulva-owners.
+Self-love for vulva owners

-Explore anal pleasure.
+Explore anal pleasure

-Give your hands a break.
+Give your hands a break

 Can you masturbate too much?

-If you find that masturbation is causing you to:
+Consider seeking some advice from a doctor or sex therapist if you find that masturbation is causing you to: